Zum Inhalt springen

 From v1.0.0

-Pre-upgrade: Manual checks/steps from v1.0.0
+Pre-upgrade from v1.0.0

-Helmfile Cleanup: Restructured /helmfile/files/theme folder
+Helmfile cleanup: Restructured /helmfile/files/theme folder

-Helmfile Cleanup: Consistent use of *.yaml.gotmpl
+Helmfile cleanup: Consistent use of *.yaml.gotmpl

-This change requires manual action likely in two situations:
+This change likely requires manual action in two situations:

-Helmfile Cleanup: Prefixing certain app directories with opendesk-
+Helmfile cleanup: Prefixing certain app directories with opendesk-

 Affected are the following directories, here listed directly with the new prefix: